DussanFreire/Genetic-Algorithm/README.md

 #### Average Result
 * The average of generations required to find the strongest FF is 232.35
 #### Conclution:
 * A low crossover does not allow most experiments to find the strongest chromosome, although the generations get stronger and stronger.
-This may be due to the selection of chromosomes based on probabilistic weights on their FF
+This may be due to the selection of chromosomes based on probabilistic weights on their FF.
+Making a comparison with the previous examples, it can be seen that the average of the generations of the experiments is much better with a crossover probability of 0.9 and with a mutation probability of 0.001.
+This is reflected in the calculated average of the fourth experiment, 21.75, which is much lower than our previous experiments.

 ### Sixth Experiment
 #### Experiment parameters: